 This financial report is designed to provide our citizens, taxpayers, investors and creditors with a general overview of the School District's finances and to show the School District's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact Mr. Byron Schueneman, Chief Financial Officer, Clarke County Board of Education, 595 Prince Avenue, Athens, Georgia 30601.
-You may also email your questions to Mr. Schueneman at schuenemanb@clarke.k12.ga.us
+If you have questions about this report or need additional financial information, contact Mr. Chris Griner, Chief Financial Officer, Clarke County Board of Education, 595 Prince Avenue, Athens, Georgia 30601.
+You may also email your questions to Mr. Griner at grinerc@clarke.k12.ga.us.